Hustlers HC: Music

+In the song "Big Trouble in Little Asia", Hustlers HC intelligently discusses the issues of post-colonial India, racism in Britain, and the richness of Asian culture.

 Hustlers HC often blends hip-hop and gangster rap lyrically while allowing the beat to be influenced by a more relaxed and smooth jazz-influenced sound.
 'Big Trouble in Little Asia' became one of the first tracks to bring Asian politics and culture to the ears of Britain.
 "A haunted melodic guitar riff and jazzy Hip-Hop beat carry the listener, and the rising tempo—syncopated by Reggae breaks—increasingly intensifies the message."

-“Their track 'Big Trouble in Little Asia' is one of the first to articulate directly some significant dimensions of Asian cultural and political like in Britain.
-A haunting melodic guitar riff and jazzy Hip-Hop beat carry the listener, and the rising tempo—syncopated by Reggae breaks—increasingly intensifies the message."
-One of their popular song lyrics reads, " Your corrupt culture makes my rich culture look poor, I'm trying to learn more about my past, I'm fighting to make my culture last…" The Hustlers HC is trying to make a change where they are in the world any way they can.
-They need to use their language in forms of rap music to get their message out and for others to hear the hardships they are presented with day-to-day.

-On the flip side of 'Big Trouble...' was "Let the Hustlers Play" which literally is a more playful "up-front funky hip hop tune with unmistakable Asian flavour combining dope beats with boasting toasting lyrical skills..."
+On the flip side of 'Big Trouble...' was "Let the Hustlers Play", a more playful "up-front funky hip hop tune with unmistakable Asian flavour combining dope beats with boasting toasting lyrical skills."